Ya'an Bifengxia Base of China Conservation and Research Center of Giant Panda

 In the May 12th 2008 Wenchuan Earthquake, the Wolong National Nature Reserve suffered a crushing blow and over fifty China giant pandas living in captivity became completely homeless.
 In order to save these national treasures, Wolong National Nature Reserve has, since May 15th, carried out an evacuation plan.
 Twenty-seven giant pandas were transferred in batches to Chengdu, Fuzhou and Beijng, and the rest were moved to the Ya'an Bifengxia Base of China Conservation and Research Center of Giant Panda.

 Endowed with good quality water and air, Bifengxia Base is a satisfactory place for the growth of pandas, and what is more important, it was only slightly damaged in the earthquake.
-With around 80 pandas, it is a comprehensive conservation project combining tourism, research and giant panda breeding in one place.
-It is divided into the giant panda breeding zone, baby giant panda care zone, research center, bamboo woods and office area.
+With around 60 pandas, it is a comprehensive conservation project combining tourism, research and giant panda breeding in one place.
+Bifengxia Base is divided into the giant panda breeding zone, baby giant panda care zone, research center, bamboo woods and office area.

 The pandas are assured of healthy growth in their new home, and good news continually flows from Bifengxia Base.
 In the morning on July 6th, 2008, the panda "Guo Guo" gave birth to the first twin cubs in the base.
 Guo Guo, the great panda mother, came to the base on June 24th when she was 119 days pregnant.
 She was really strong and brave to have these babies after surviving the big earthquake, overcoming the difficulties of bumping and shaking on the long journey, and adjusting herself to the new environment.
 The panda twins were the first pair of giant pandas born in 2008 worldwide, which brings new hope and more power to the recovery of the earthquake-stricken area and the affected forest area.

 In 2008, there were 13 baby pandas surviving in the Bifengxia Base.
 On Feb.
 12nd, 2009, the base held a simple ceremony for these small ones as they attended the panda kindergarten.
-It is known that the giant pandas, who temporarily live in the base, will return to the Wolong National Nature Reserve after its restoration in two or three year's time.
+The giant pandas, who temporarily lived in the Bifengxia Base, returned to the Wolong National Nature Reserve after its restoration after two or three years.

 Chengdu Bus / Metro Search

-* The admission fee includes entrance fee to the gorge, panda base, sightseeing bus, elevator and tasting Tibetan tea.
+* It includes entrance fee to the gorge, panda base, sightseeing bus, and elevator.

 |CNY180 for adults; |